BeatrixKiddo5/Bike_Store_DB/README.md

 **SQL_queries** contains queries to extract information from the tables.

-The file **main.py** is used for loading the CSV files into the PgSQL DataBase.
+The file **main.py** is used for loading the CSV files into the PgSQL DataBase, running on localhost.

 Files **logger.py** is used for generating custom logs and **exception.py** is used for custom exception handling in main.